Matthew-Hiebing/Dojo-Blog/README.md

 # Blog Tutorial
 This project is from an online tutorial by "The Net Ninja".
-I'm going through this tutorial to learn more about React JS functionality so I can use it in other projects I'm working on.
+I've refactored some of the project and added some of my own personal touches and I went through the course.

 ## Installation
 First install [node](https://nodejs.org/en/).
 Once node is installed, install the following packages: